LordAlucard90/TDD-ByExample/Part01 - The Money Example/steps_explanation.md

 ## Step 02: money side effect?

-When `times` is called the internal state of Dollar (ie `amount`) change so the test could be extended to avoid this state mutation.
+When `times` is called the internal state of Dollar (id est `amount`) change so the test could be extended to avoid this state mutation.

 In this step the first thing is the test refactoring and then the code refactoring.